genecommerce/module-encryption-key-manager/README.md

 Now you are right to continue with the re-encryption work as stated above.

-## You replaced your encryption key
+## You manually replaced your encryption key
 You will need to:
 1. Recover your old encryption key
-1. Append your the new encryption key and repeat the steps above
+1. Prepend your old key to the new key, separated by `\n` and repeat the steps above

 ## Other issues